 Alaska has many great steelhead rivers, and anglers can choose from extra-large rivers to almost trout-sized streams with big steelhead.

 The Steelhead species (Oncorhynchus irideus) found in Alaska is a migratory rainbow trout that often achieves trophy sizes, particularly along the coast of Alaska, and is often described by experienced steelhead fishermen as “rainbow trout on steroids.”

 Steelhead fishing is outstanding most often from the southeastern panhandle to the southwestern corner of the state.
 But this is far from the only part of Alaska where steelhead fishing is good.

 These steelhead run in the fall and in the spring.

 Alaska Steelhead Seasons

 - Winter: The winter months in Alaska are probably not a great time to fish for steelhead.
-But if you can make it to the lakes around Anchorage you might try Campbell, Jewel, DeLong, or Sand lakes.
-There, you might have some luck fishing for Rainbow Trout, landlocked Salmon, Arctic Char, or Grayling.
+But if you can make it to the lakes around Anchorage you might try Campbell, Jewel, DeLong, or Sand Lakes.

 - Summer: Summer is generally not considered a good time for steelhead since it is between their two running seasons, Spring and Fall.
-During this period, you’re likely to have more luck with Rainbow Trout on the Kenai.
+During this period, you’re likely to have more luck with Rainbow Trout or salmon on rivers like the Kenai.

-- Fall: The fall runs for steelhead usually start in mid-August and will continue through October, maybe even November in some years.
+- Fall: The fall runs for steelhead usually start in September and will peak in October before rivers start to freeze over in November.

 Regulations For Fishing For Alaska Steelhead